opencoweb/coweb/docs/js/collab.rst

    :callback: Invoked on successful local subscription.
 Default :class:`UnmanagedHubCollab` implementation always succeeds.
    :errback: Invoked on unsuccessful subscription

-.. function:: CollabInterface.sendSync(name, value, [type='update', position=0])
+.. function:: CollabInterface.sendSync(name, value [, type='update', position=0])

-   A web application calls this method to send a cooperative web event to all other application instances in a session.
+   A web application calls this method to send a cooperative event to all other application instances in a session.
+See the section about :doc:`/intro/openg` for information about how to set these parameters to ensure convergence across remote application instances.

    :param string name: Name identifying which application property changed
    :param object value: New property value.
 Must be JSON-encodable.